 When can I volunteer?

-Volunteer shifts run Monday-Friday 8:00-12:00 am or 1:00-5:00 pm and Saturdays 10am-2pm (Saturday volunteer hours are open after Spring Break Only).
+Volunteer shifts are from 1pm-4:30pm.
 Volunteers are required to arrive at the beginning of the shift and encouraged to work the entire shift.

 Where are you located?

 The Student Organic Farm is located on 15 acres at the western edge of the MSU Horticulture Teaching and Research Center (HTRC).
 Our address is 3291 College Rd.
 Holt, MI 48842.
-Please park in the main HTRC parking lot, just inside the main gate when you drive in.
+Volunteers meet in the Work House at the beginning of their shift to meet the crew and go over the day's tasks.

 Can I get a ride out to the farm?

 We recognize the difficulty of our location for students without cars or bicycles and want everyone interested in volunteering to have the opportunity.
 However, while the SOF cannot offer rides to and from the farm, occasionally student crew members with vehicles are willing to pick up and drop off regular volunteers in convenience with their work schedules.
-Please indicate any special transportation needs in the form below.
+Please indicate any special transportation needs when you contact us.

 What should I wear when I volunteer?

 Dress according to how you will feel most comfortable in whatever weather is predicted for your volunteer shift, keeping in mind that you may be moving between greenhouses where it is dry and warm to outdoor rain or snow.
 Closed toed shoes are required.
-Depending on the weather, we recommend layers, sunscreen, a hat, and water.
+Depending on the weather, we recommend layers, sunscreen, a hat, and no matter what: water to drink!

 What can I expect to do while I’m at the farm?

 Farm work is seasonal.
 Because we grow in passive solar greenhouses harvest happens here year round.
-In the spring, we are busy prepping beds and planting outside.
-In the summer, we weed, water, plant, and harvesting.
+In the winter and early spring, we work to maintain our crops in the hoop houses, seed transplants, weed and get ready for spring with occasional infrastructure projects.
+As temperatures rise, we start preparing the beds and planting outside.
+In the summer there is so much to do: we weed, water, plant, and harvest.
 In the fall we roll up drip tape, put beds to sleep for the winter, and harvest root crops for storage.
-In the winter, we work to maintain our crops in the hoop houses, seeding transplants, and getting ready for the spring.

 Can we volunteer as a group?